ArmanBehnam/CXGNN/README.md

-# CXGNN
+# Graph Neural Network Causal Explanation
 A GNN causal explainer based on a graph's causal structure and it's corresponding neural causal model.
-It outperforms the existing GNN explainers in exactly finding the ground-truth explanations.
+This method outperforms the existing GNN explainers in exactly finding the ground-truth explanations.

 ## Motivations
-> Graph classification via causal inference in the true way (based on interventional data)
+> Graph classification via causal inference in the correct way (based on interventional data)

-> Understanding and quantifying cause-and-effect relations between variables
+> Understanding and quantifying cause-and-effect relations between observable variables

 > Identify the causal explanatory subgraph